wpshopify/docs/getting-started/syncing.md

 # Syncing

 Syncing your Shopify store to WordPress is pretty straight forward.
-However it does require a little bit of configuration within Shopify beforehand.
+However it does require a little bit of configuration.
 We've made a short video below that will walk you through the entire process.

 <iframe width="860" height="515" src="https://www.youtube.com/embed/lYm6G35e8sI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>